 Tell your doctor if you have or have had any of the following medical conditions:

 - liver disease

-- kidney disease
+- kidnev disease

-- thyroid problems
+- · thyroid problems

 - unexplained muscle pain, tenderness or weakness not caused by exercise

 Tell your doctor if you drink alcohol regularly.
+Tell you doctor is become pregnant or plan to breast feed.